sugarlabs/GSoC/Ideas-2025.md

 ------------

-## Improve syth and sample features in Music Blocks
+## Improve synth and sample features in Music Blocks

 **Prerequisites**<br>
  - Experience with JavaScript